aws/aws-cdk/packages/@aws-cdk/aws-s3-assets/README.md

 greatly improve performance.

 If the bundling output contains a single archive file (zip or jar) it will be uploaded to S3 as-is and will not be zipped.
 Otherwise the contents of the output directory will be zipped and the zip file will be uploaded to S3.

-This behavior can be changed by setting the `bundling.packaging` option:
+This behavior can be changed by setting the `bundling.output` option:

 ```ts
 const asset = new assets.Asset(this, 'BundledAsset', {